brdoney/brdoney.github.io/_docs/while-loops.md

 type: lesson
 ---

 A lot of the time, we also want the computer to do the same actions over and over again.
-Maybe we're
+Maybe we're...

 - Printing out a message for the user repeatedly
+- Playing a game over and over again
 - Repeat an error message until the user gives valid input
-- Playing a game over and over again

 To do this, we can use "while loops".
 While loops let us repeat the same code over and over if a condition is true.
 They use the following structure: